After slight midweek relief, major US airports brace for another rush of weekend travelers

 In the four days since ICE agents arrived at 14 airports at President Donald Trump’s request, they have been seen directing snaking security lines and passing out water bottles to tired travelers.

-ICE agents have also started verifying travelers’s IDs in some airports, TSA confirmed Wednesday.
-Agents were spotted training to check boarding passes and IDs at Hartsfield-Jackson Atlanta International Airport and John F. Kennedy International Airport in New York.
+ICE agents have also started verifying travelers’ IDs in some airports, DHS confirmed Wednesday.
+Agents were spotted training to check boarding passes and IDs at Atlanta’s main Airport and John F. Kennedy International Airport in New York.

 It’s difficult to measure how the presence of ICE agents has directly impacted travelers.
-The White House press secretary said Wednesday they’ve been “yielding results.”
+The White House press secretary said Wednesday it has been “yielding results.”

-“Wait times have improved since ICE arrived, and they are doing everything in their power to help their fellow federal service members,” press secretary Karoline Leavitt said.
+“Wait times have improved since ICE arrived, and they are doing everything in their power to help their fellow federal service members,” Karoline Leavitt said.

 Many factors, including the number of travelers and available security checkpoints, impact wait times.
 ICE agents arrived at airports Monday during peak travel times.
 About 2.6 million people passed through TSA on Monday compared to 2.2 million on Tuesday, data from the agency shows.

-ICE agents have not been seen performing security screening, which is one of the biggest sources of travel delays.

-The agents are not trained to do specialized security screening tasks, such as operating X-ray machines, White House border czar Tom Homan said Sunday.
-Instead, they are meant to take on simpler tasks, ideally freeing up more TSA employees to perform critical screening work.
-He suggested they would be monitoring exit doors and helping direct lines.
+ICE agents are not trained to do specialized security screening tasks, such as operating X-ray machines, White House border czar Tom Homan said Sunday.
+Instead, they take on simpler tasks, ideally freeing up more TSA employees to perform critical screening work.

-While travelers may feel inconvenienced by the delays, many unpaid TSA workers have had their entire lives overturned.
+While travelers may feel inconvenienced by the delays, many unpaid TSA workers’ lives have been overturned.
 They have reported empty fridges, eviction notices and overdrawn bank accounts.

 “Officers are reportedly sleeping in their cars at airports to save gas money, selling their blood and plasma, and taking on second and third jobs to make ends meet, all while expected to perform at the highest level when in uniform to protect the traveling public,” TSA Administrator Ha Nguyen McNeill said during a House Oversight hearing on Wednesday.